WasinHongmanee/Portfolio/README.md

 **Code:** [Link](https://github.com/WasinHongmanee/SpotifyRecommendation)

 **Description:** Given a user selected song on Spotify, return five similar songs from my own music library.
 Using Spotify's API, I extracted my library of music and 16 numeric features attached with them labeled by Spotify.
 Some of the features are tempo, acousticness, liveness, key and mode, and popularity.
-I normalized these features and compare them to the user given song using a measurement called [cosine similarity.](https://en.wikipedia.org/wiki/Cosine_similarity)
+I normalized these features and compare them to the user given song using a measurement called [cosine similarity ](https://en.wikipedia.org/wiki/Cosine_similarity).

 **Skills:** data extraction using a REST API, data cleaning, numerical feature normalization using StandardScaler, pairwise-comparison using cosine similarity